chesahkalu/Bobo/README.md

 To run the tests locally, use the following command:
 `python3 manage.py test 'app'`

-## 🐳 Containerization with Docker
+## Containerization with Docker

-Containerization, powered by Docker, provides an isolated and consistent environment for our Bobo application, ensuring it runs uniformly from a developer's local environment to a production server.
+Containerization, powered by Docker🐳 , provides an isolated and consistent environment for our Bobo application, ensuring it runs uniformly from a developer's local environment to a production server.
 This section outlines the steps to set up, build, and run the Bobo application using Docker and Docker Compose.

 ### 🌟 Why Docker?